New-build house with basement on a tight urban site in a Bloomsbury mews.

 The top story is steel framed and clad in patinated bronze, with a very thin profile to the cantilevering overhang.

-The substructure of the building was formed using a temporary contiguous piled wall, propped at the ground level, to facilitate excavation of the 6m deep basement alongside adjacent existing buildings.
-A reinforced concrete box was then constructed as permanent works with that, with tanking and concrete with a waterproofing additive.
+The substructure of the building was formed using a temporary contiguous piled wall, propped at the ground level, to facilitate excavation of the basement, which is 6 metres deep and sits alongside adjacent existing buildings.
+A reinforced concrete box was then constructed with tanking and concrete with a waterproofing additive.

 A central lightwell runs down through the building into the basement, bringing light into the marble-clad swimming pool.